awsdocs/aws-doc-sdk-examples/go/cloudformation/README.md

 However, they might result in charges to your
 AWS account.

-To run a unit test, enter the following:
+To run a unit test, enter the following.

 `go test`